How to Make a Simple Deer Fence To Protect Fruit Trees

 PHOTO: Daniel Johnson

-Up on my northern Wisconsin farm, deer are a pretty big issue.
+An effective deer fence is a necessity for protecting young fruit trees on farms where deer are plentiful.
+On my northern Wisconsin farm, deer are a pretty big issue.
 Oh, they’re nice enough to watch frolicking in the fields or meandering along the edges of the forest, but they’re voracious eaters, very destructive and altogether too numerous.
 Have you ever seen 30 deer at a single time?
 I have.

 So I’m sure you can understand my concern when I planted 10 young fruit trees to start a new orchard on my farm.
 It seems that deer like nothing better than to eat special plants standing out in the open—forget that there’s a whole national forest to consume, let’s focus on fruit trees—so I knew beforehand that my trees would be vulnerable to deer if left unguarded.